Market Validation: The Ultimate Guide for Founders (2026 Framework)

 2. Confusing "Interest" with "Intent"

 Someone saying "That looks cool" is Interest.
 Someone giving you their email or credit card is Intent.
-The Fix: Always include a "Call to Action" in your test.
+The Fix: Always include a "Call to Action" (CTA) in your test.
 Ask for an email address or a pre-order.

 3. Building the MVP Too Soon